OpenSlides/openslides-backend/openslides_backend/migrations/migrations/mig_0101_new_vote_service/migration.md

     may need to update to/reference.
 Example in new vote service:
     * projector/used_as_default_projector_for_poll_in_meeting_id -> projector/used_as_default_projector_for_topic_poll_in_meeting_id
     * meeting/default_projector_poll_ids -> meeting/default_projector_topic_poll_ids
-  * Data has to be generated and written to the `DiffMixin` for 3 cases described above.
+  * Data has to be generated and written to the `DiffMixin` and/or `cleanup_statements.sql` for 3 cases described above.

 # Will be needed soon